n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.filemaker.md

+---
+title: FileMaker node - n8n Documentation
+description: Documentation for the FileMaker node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # FileMaker

 The FileMaker node allows you to automate work in FileMaker, and integrate FileMaker with other applications. n8n has built-in support for a wide range of FileMaker features, including creating, finding, getting, editing, and duplicating files.